 We are making a 7" wide scarf, so with our 8 dent heddle we have 56 ends.
 We tried to make our warp a random mix of the yarn and colors.
 We switched yarns every 2-4 ends and made a conscious effort not to place the colors evenly throughout the warp.
+The length of the warp is 80".
 We did this so we could play around more and eyeball it while we work on our weft while not worrying too much about symmetry.

 We've been mostly doing about .5 to 1 inch of Sinfonia in the weft and then putting a pick of the textured Feza in.
 This is a great way to use the more expensive Feza yarn throughout the whole project without having to purchase multiple skeins.
 This project isn't off the loom yet but we're already loving how it's turning out.